 Q. Oh, good to hear that you are already a part of the industry.
 Is that the reason why you chose a career in the same field?

 Yeah, I could say family business did play a major role in my career decision but like every other kid, I also had some other thoughts about my career.
-I am good in creative writing and I wanted to pursue a career in that also but I was not very sure about choosing writing as a career.
-And, when it comes to food, for us it’s not just something that we consume but a source of our livelihood too because my dad has been in this field for over 35 years now.
+I am good at creative writing and I wanted to pursue a career in that but I am not quite confident about being a writer.
+And, when it comes to food, for our family it is the source of our livelihood as my dad has been in this field for over 35 years now.
 So the interest in building up a career in the culinary field came naturally to me which led me to ICCA Dubai right after my 12th grade.

 Q. How did you come to know about ICCA?